 To determine the optimal $\xi_{\alpha}$, the samples in the validation set are used to calibrate the prediction intervals so that the empirical coverage probabilities defined in~\eqref{eq:ECP} are close to their nominal coverage probabilities.

-In Appendix~C, we also present the conformal prediction interval approach of \cite{SV08} that does not require the tuning parameter.
-Essentially, by considering a quantile of the absolute residual functions, the pointwise prediction interval for the out-of-sample testing set is centered around the point forecast, with its spread determined by the chosen quantile.
+In Appendix~C, we also present the conformal prediction interval approach of \cite{SV08}, which does not require a tuning parameter.
+By considering a quantile of the absolute residual functions, the pointwise prediction interval for the out-of-sample testing set is centered on the point forecast, with its spread determined by the chosen quantile.